-The Commission uses the banking arrangements of the Department of Treasury and Finance (DTF) under a Service Level Agreement.
+The Commission uses the banking arrangements of DTF under a Service Level Agreement.
 A non-interest bearing Special Deposit Account (SDA) entitled 'Essential Services Commission Operating Account', established by the Treasurer of South Australia (Treasurer) under the PFAA, is used for the purpose of recording all of the financial transactions of the Commission, including the collection of licence and administration fees.